INDICATOR NAME

 Description

-This indicator measures the percentage of long-term care home residents without psychosis who were given antipsychotic medication in the 7 days preceding their resident assessment.
-Residents were excluded from this indicator if they had a diagnosis of schizophrenia or Huntington's chorea, experienced hallucinations or delusions, have an end-stage disease or are receiving hospice care.
-The indicator is calculated as a rolling 4 quarter average.
+This indicator measures the percentage of long-term care home residents without psychosis who were given antipsychotic medication in the seven days preceding their resident assessment.
+Residents were excluded from this indicator if they had a diagnosis of schizophrenia or Huntington's chorea, experienced hallucinations or delusions, have an end-stage disease or are receiving hospice/palliative care.
+These drugs are sometimes used to manage behaviours in residents who have dementia.
+Careful monitoring is required, as such use raises concerns about safety and quality of care.
+The indicator is calculated as a rolling four quarter average.
 This indicator was jointly developed by interRAI and the Canadian Institute for Health Information (CIHI).
 A lower percentage is better.

 Indicator Status